Double Parton Scattering Effects on the Measurement of the W-Boson Mass: Double Parton Scattering Effects

-In short, the DPS effects may smear and shift the $p_{\mathrm{T}}^{\mbox{ miss}}$ and $m_{\mathrm{T}}$ distributions.
-These two effects contribute to the measured $M_W$ value from data fitting in different ways: the shift directly increase the measured value, while the smearing tends to harden the distributions above a given cutoff, such as the $p_{\mathrm{T}}^{\mbox{ miss}}$ cutoff of $\sim30~\mbox{GeV}$ and the $m_{\mathrm{T}}$ cutoff of $\sim60~\mbox{GeV}$.
-Note that compared the smearing, the shift effects are much smaller.
+In short, the DPS effects may smear and shift the distributions of $p_{\mathrm{T}}^{\mbox{ miss}}$ and $m_{\mathrm{T}}$.
+These two effects contribute to the measured $M_W$ value from data fitting in different ways: the shift directly increases the measured value, while the smearing tends to harden the distributions above a given cutoff, such as the $p_{\mathrm{T}}^{\mbox{ miss}}$ cutoff of $\sim30~\mbox{GeV}$ and the $m_{\mathrm{T}}$ cutoff of $\sim60~\mbox{GeV}$.
+Note that, compared the smearing, the shift has a much weaker influence.
 Hence, the impact on the fitted $m_{W}$ value is primarily attributed to the side effect of smearing, arising from the asymmetry observed in the distributions of $p_{\mathrm{T}}^{\mbox{ miss}}$ and $m_{\mathrm{T}}$ over their fitting intervals selected.

 In the following analysis, we will focus on the normalized distribution of the signal events from the $W$ boson production processes.
 Note that the main background events originate from the $Z$ boson production processes, only making up $\sim7\%$ of all the signal events~\cite{CDF:2022hxs}.
-Although the distribution of the missing transverse momenta from the background $Z$ boson production processes may be affected the DPS effects, we neglect the background events from the $Z$ boson production processes due to their small contribution to total number of events.
+Although the distribution of the missing transverse momenta from the background $Z$ boson production processes may be affected by the DPS effects, we neglect the background events from the $Z$ boson production processes due to their small contribution to total number of events.